SvenHerr/Teams-Presence-Pico/README.md

 Teams stores the log of status and a lot more locally in a Txt file.
 The script looks for the last status in the log file and sends it to the receiver.
-Here we can display the status with lights or LEDs
+Here we can display the status with lights or LEDs.

+Please be aware of your sereal port mine is COM6 and on another machine COM3!

 A Small tutorial will be available soon on <a href="https://dev.to/svenherr">Dev.to/svenherr</a>